Open House at WTC from 1:00 pm to 3:00 pm. Everyone is invited!

 Childcare is provided at no cost to the student.
 Parents must be actively enrolled in an Adult Education program and present in class when their children are in the childcare room.

 No matter when you left school, WTC can help you on a successful career pathway start.
 You will proceed with the help of teachers and staff who care about you and your success.
-Our courses will help you prepare to take the citizenship exam, learn English as a second language and/or help you prepare for the GED®.
+Our courses will help you prepare to take the citizenship exam, learn English as a second language and/or help you prepare for the GED® test credential.

 Once you determine your career pathway, our post-secondary training will provide you with the education you need in the areas of architecture/construction, public safety, business management/administration, health, human services, hospitality/tourism, information technology, manufacturing, and transportation.

-Our GED® Preparation program is available to those who do not have a high school diploma.
+Our GED® preparation program is available to those who do not have a high school diploma.
 This course provides individualized instruction in preparation for the GED® test and allows you to work at your own pace.
-The GED® Preparation course includes the four subject areas measured on the GED® test:
+The GED® preparation program includes the four subject areas measured on the GED® test: